karrirasinmaki/blackpepperswing-www/pages/punch-cards.md

 If you can commit to a regular schedule, sign up for regular classes [HERE](/courses).

-The card is valid until the 15th of August and you can use it for all our weekly classes until that date.
+The card is valid until the end of the season and you can use it for all our weekly classes until that date.
 You can also share the card with family members or friends, for example.

 ### Prices